Absent Friends: Interviews with Alan Ayckbourn

 [1] It is a common mistake in interviews with Alan Ayckbourn for the interviewee to presume the West End production is a) the first production and b) the most significant production.
 In the vast majority of cases, this is incorrect.
 The majority of Alan Ayckbourn's plays are performed originally in Scarborough at the Stephen Joseph Theatre (or its previous homes) and the Scarborough productions are generally considered definitive productions and superior to the West End.

-Absent Friends - which was not made publicly accessible until 2011 when the Ayckbourn Archive was placed in The Borthwick Institute For Archives.
+[2] The providence of this question is unknown as it seems unlikely the interviewee would have had access to the first draft of Absent Friends - which was not made publicly accessible until 2011 when the Ayckbourn Archive was placed in The Borthwick Institute For Archives.

 [3] This is a fundamental mis-reading of the play as there is nothing within the script which suggests Evelyn is 'stupid.'